canyon289/canyon289.github.io/dev/content/articles/NonProgrammerPart3.md

 shows hundreds of sites that proclaim you should learn how to program.
 I've personally doubled my salary learning how to program and it was a strong factor in SpaceX deciding to hire me.
-However this does not mean you should learn to program and there are many cases in which I have recomended that people don't learn programming.
+However this does not mean you should learn to program and there are many cases in which I have recommended that people don't learn programming.

-Some reasons that I read or I hear usually follow along the lines of
+Some reasons that I read, or I hear, usually follows the lines of

 1. Programming is a hot skill
 2. Programmers make more money